prasanna-765/Experiment--02-Implementation-of-combinational-logic-/README.md

 ![Exp2codeii](https://github.com/23004345/Experiment--02-Implementation-of-combinational-logic-/assets/138849203/39cc162f-ea2f-470b-a99b-c708f7b1ace8)

-output:
-/*
 Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: Devesh s
+Developed by:  Prasanna A

-RegisterNumber:   23004345
+RegisterNumber:  23005675
-*/

 ## RTL